dosreislab/dosreislab.github.io/_posts/2017-10-24-marginal-likelihood-mcmc3r.md

 The `stepping.stones()` function will read the _b_ values in `beta.txt` and will read the log-likelihood values sampled by MCMCTree within each directory.
 It will then compute the log-marginal likelihood and its standard error.

 The log-marginal likelihood estimate for CLK is –32,185.72 with a standard error (S.E.) of 0.035.
 Note that your values may be slightly different due to the stochastic nature of the MCMC algorithm.
 The S.E. can be used to construct a 95% confidence interval for the estimate: –32,185.72 ± 2×0.035.
 Ideally, you want the S.E. to be much smaller than the log-marginal likelihood difference between the models being tested.
 You may reduce the S.E. by increasing `nsample` or `samplefreq` in the `mcmctree.ctl` template file.
 Note that to reduce the S.E. by half, you need to increase `nsample` four times.
-Unfortunately, the S.E. only gives you an idea of the precision, not the accuracy, of the estimate.
-It is possible to obtain very precise estimates of the marginal likelihood (the S.E. is very small) that are biased (i.e. the estimate is far from the true value).
-This will occur especially if _n_ is small.
-Try _n_ = 1 (which is known to perform poorly).

 #### 6. Repeat for the ILN and GBM models